DANets: Deep Abstract Networks for Tabular Data Classification and Regression: Abstract Layer

 \paragraph{Feature abstracting function.} Given the selected features in $f^\prime \in \mathbb{R}^{m}$ (as defined above), we define the \textit{feature abstracting} function using a fully connected layer with a simple attention mechanism~\cite{GLU}.
 Formally, the output $f^*$ of a \textit{feature abstracting} function is computed by

-where the two learnable parameters $W_c \in \mathbb{R}^{d \times m}$ ($c=1, 2$) are equal-sized, and $q$ denotes the computed attention vector.
+where the two learnable parameters $W_c \in \mathbb{R}^{d \times m}$ ($c=1, 2$) are equal-sized, and $q$ denotes the computed attention vector. $W_c f^\prime$ were implemented by 1D convolutions, and the parametric biases were ignored in Eq.(\ref{eq:processing}).
 Since tabular data are often trained with a large batch size, we use the ghost batch normalization~\cite{GBN} to operate ``BN''.
 In this way, the selected features in the vector $f^\prime \in \mathbb{R}^m$ are projected to $f^* \in \mathbb{R}^d$, and we treat the $d$ values in the feature vector $f^*$ as independent scalar features representing various semantics.
 Note that all the $d$ features of $f^*$ are abstracted from the same group (determined by the same $M$ in Eq.~(\ref{eq:mask})).

 \paragraph{Parallel processing and output fusion.} The effect of the \ourcomponent is realized primarily by the \textit{feature selection} function and \textit{feature abstracting} function.
 These two functions work in sequence to abstract higher-level features from the lower-level feature groups.
 Yet, we consider that more than one group can be found in a given feature vector $f$.
 Also, it is common that informative output features are typically obtained by applying some unit operations in parallel (e.g., a convolution layer often contains many kernels).
 Motivated by these, our \ourcomponent is designed to find and process multiple low-level feature groups in parallel.
 Formally, we specify its computation by